MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

-This is a description of a orthophoto_mosaic_base_orthophoto_best_polygon_parts feature that include all polygon parts of the `ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest` catalog layer, it contains these properties, each property has its own type, nillable flag value and min\max occurs - these describing the requireness of the property and possible repeatness.
+This is a description of a `orthophoto_mosaic_base_orthophoto_best_polygon_parts` feature that include all polygon parts of the `ORTHOPHOTO_MOSAIC_BASE-OrthophotoBest` catalog layer, it contains these properties.
+Each property has its own type, nillable flag value and min\max occurs.